StaticPH/dotfiles/README.md

 	`setxkbmap -model pc105 -layout us -rules evdev -option "lv3:ralt_switch" -option "numpad:microsoft"`

 # Windows-only improvements to Python virtualenv activation
-This `patch-python-venv-activate` script is used to patch the default venv activation script<sup>[1],[2]</sup>, to implement the following changes:
+The `patch-python-venv-activate` script is used to patch the default venv activation script<sup>[1][2]</sup>, to implement the following changes:<br>
--- Allow restoration of existing python aliases(and functions) in MSYS2 (system python, not MSYS2) upon venv deactivation.
+	-- Allow restoration of existing python aliases(and functions) in MSYS2 (system python, not MSYS2) upon venv deactivation.<br>
--- Automatically alias python to use winpty and the venv specific python executable (sometimes simply changing the path is insufficient).
+	-- Automatically alias python to use winpty and the venv specific python executable (sometimes simply changing the path is insufficient).<br>
--- Alias _python to use the venv specific python executable WITHOUT winpty (unalias upon deactivation).
+	-- Alias `_python` to use the venv specific python executable WITHOUT winpty (unalias upon deactivation).<br>
--- Automatically alias pip to use the venv specific python executable.
+	-- Automatically alias pip to use the venv specific python executable.<br>
-NOTE: Although remembering existing aliases (or wrapper functions) for pip is possible, it is not currently supported through this patch.
+NOTE: Although remembering existing aliases (or wrapper functions) for pip is possible, it is not currently supported through this patch.<br>
 NOTE: Use of this patch opens up the possibility of executing malicious code upon deactivating a venv.
-USE AT YOUR OWN RISK!
+USE AT YOUR OWN RISK!<br>
-NOTE: This script and the patch it applies are intended ONLY for use on Microsoft Windows operating systems,
-      expects the use of a Python install targetting Windows, and assumes a winpty executable is on the system PATH.
+NOTE: This script and the patch it applies are intended ONLY for use on Microsoft Windows operating systems, expects the use of a Python install targetting Windows, and assumes winpty and cygpath executables are on the system PATH.<br>

-<sub>(1): This can normally be found at "<PATH_TO_SYSTEM_PYTHON_INSTALL>/Lib/venv/scripts/common/activate".</sub>
+<sub>(1): This can normally be found at "<PATH_TO_SYSTEM_PYTHON_INSTALL>/Lib/venv/scripts/common/activate".</sub><br>
 <sub>(2): Though it is recommended to patch the default activation script, which is used as a template when creating new virtual environments, this script can also be applied to the activation script for specific virtual environments on an individual basis, which will be necessary to apply the change to existing virtual environments.</sub>

 # WIP: